 The Group's objective is to maintain sufficient cash and sources of funding through committed credit facility and maintain flexibility in funding by maintaining committed credit lines.
-To manage the liquidity risk, management monitors rolling forecasts of the Group's liquidity reserve (comprising undrawn banking facilities) and cash and cash equivalents on the basis of expected cash flow.
-The Group expected to fund the future cash flow needs through internally generated cash flows from operations and borrowings from financial institutions.
+To manage the liquidity risk, the Group monitors rolling forecasts of its liquidity reserve and cash and cash equivalents on the basis of expected cash flow.
+The Group expects to fund the future cash flow needs through internally generated cash flows from operations and borrowings from financial institutions.